1) Hello K-Klass. Well, the first question is always the same: could you introduce yourself (name, job, passsion, ...)?

 It was all a bit sad really, but he just dumped his name & started up again with a new one...

-7) When did you stop to draw for Awesome?
+7) When did you stop drawing for Awesome?

 That would be when James came up with the news that we were dumping the Awesome name & joining Hotline of Elite.
 Hotline?
 Only one of the most respected groups of all time.
 Of course it was all a bit weird really, but at the time that didn't occur to me!
 He'd pulled off quite a coup having Tim (D-Coder/Dominion) join after he'd made those stunning Pompey Pirates screens & it looked like Awesome were becoming a serious group... and I'd made so many nice Awesome logos that would never be used & was fairly pissed off about that.
 But the prospect of joining Hotline sort of off-set that & I was looking forward to doing something other than draw the word 'Awesome' a few hundred times more!